 Take notes on the design and flow of their site.

 This isn’t meant for you to exactly copy what they’re doing, it’s meant to remind you of the sites that you’re attracted to and why you’re attracted to them.

 On this journey, you’ll also start to notice things on other people’s websites that you don’t particularly care for.

 This is going to be extremely helpful when designing and maintaining your online presence that complements your brand and its personality.

-Which leads to the next great feature about Squarespace…
+This leads to the next great feature of Squarespace…

 Squarespace is a “drag and drop” platform.

 They accomplish this functionality through the use of “content blocks”.